CURocketEngineering/Avionics-Onboarding-Activity/README.md

 Before you can upload and run the code, you need to have the STM32CubeProgrammer installed on your system.

 The program can be installed from [here](https://www.st.com/en/development-tools/stm32cubeprog.html#get-software)

+Scroll the red buttons near the bottom and install for the system you have.

 You'll be asked to give an email and then they will send the download link to that email.